New York Salary Guide (2026)

 Cost of Living in New York

 New York's cost of living index is 148 (national average = 100).
-This means your salary in {name} buys {costIndex - 100}% less than the same number in an average US state.
-A $100,000 salary in {name} has the purchasing power of roughly 67.568 nationally.
+This means your salary in New York buys about 48% less than the same number in an average US state.
+A $100,000 salary in New York has the purchasing power of roughly $67.568 nationally.

 New York Tax Overview (2026)